MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/connect-to-starknet.md

 const accountInfo = await callSnap("starkNet_createAccount", { addressIndex, deploy, chainId });
 ```

+### Examples

-#### Example in HTML and Vanilla JS
+#### HTML and Vanilla JS

-The following is a full example of a dapp with a button that, when clicked, connects to a Starknet wallet using a MetaMask Snap, creates a Starknet account, and displays the account address:
+The following is a full example of a simple HTML and Vanilla JavaScript dapp that connects to the
+Starknet Snap using `wallet_invokeSnap`.
+It displays a button that, when selected:

+- Connects to Starknet in MetaMask.
+- Creates a Starknet account.
+- Displays the account address.

 ```html
 <html lang="en">